 Eight U.S. servicemen die in Operation Eagle Claw as they attempt to end the Iran hostage crisis.

 On April 24, in the year 1980, Eight U.S. servicemen die in Operation Eagle Claw as they attempt to end the Iran hostage crisis.
-This event is recorded as a Historical Events event in the history of April 24, a notable event in this corner of history.
+This event is recorded as a Historical Events event in the history of April 24, one of 380 recorded events on this date across all of history.

 Key Facts